How it's done

-Effective July 1, 2015 the general Alberta corporate income tax rate is 12 per cent.
-The Alberta small business income tax rate is 2 per cent for eligible small businesses with income up to $500,000.
+Effective July 1, 2019 the general Alberta corporate income tax rate is 11 percent.
+The Alberta small business income tax rate is 2 percent for eligible small businesses with income up to $500,000.

-The combined federal/provincial corporate income tax rate in Calgary is 27 per cent for general businesses and 14 per cent for small businesses and a competitive corporate income tax rate is in place for manufacturers.
+The combined federal/provincial corporate income tax rate in Calgary is 26 percent for general businesses and 13 percent for small businesses and a competitive corporate income tax rate is in place for manufacturers.
 Calgary businesses also benefit from the fact that Alberta has no inventory tax, no machinery and equipment tax and no payroll tax, which are common in many other provinces and U.S. states.
 Learn more

 Calgary business taxes

 Business tax is currently levied on any business that occupies space within the city of Calgary during the calendar year.
 The current business tax rate is 0.0427 (2016).
 The business tax levy is calculated my multiplying the assessed value of the business space by the tax rate, which is set annually.
 However, this tax is in the process of being merged with the non-residential property tax rate.
 Learn more

 Calgary property taxes

 Calgary non-residential property taxes (also known as Calgary commercial property taxes, Calgary industrial property taxes, or Calgary office property taxes) are calculated and billed annually using the property’s assessed value, as found on your property assessment notice, and the City Council-approved property tax rate.
 The current property tax rates are provided in the following table.
 Learn more